yankvasya/yankvasya/README.md

 ## Hi there 👋

-I am a junior developer with a passion for computers, technology and the internet.
+I am a middle developer with a passion for computers, technology and the internet.

 I want to develop myself and I am ready to take on new challenges as a developer.